FelixAburto/Detection-Engineering/README.md

 <h3>Parrot OS Configuration</h3>

-To configure Parrot OS for this project right click on your virtual machine and select "Settings" then click on the "Network" option.
-Afterwards click on  the "Adapter 2" option and check the "Enable Network Adapter".
-In the "Attached to" drop down menu select "Internal Network" and select the name of your internal network.
-Under "Advance settings" go to the "Promiscuous Mode" option and select "Allow All".
+To configure Parrot OS for this project, right-click on your virtual machine and select "Settings."
+Then, click on the "Network" option.
+Next, click on "Adapter 2" and check the "Enable Network Adapter" box.
+In the "Attached to" drop-down menu, select "Internal Network" and choose the name of your internal network.
+Under "Advanced" settings, go to the "Promiscuous Mode" option and select "Allow All."

 <p align="center">
 <img src="https://i.imgur.com/HyvAcBm.png" height="100%" width="100%" alt="Win 11 Hardware"/>